Device-independent certification of indefinite causal order in the quantum switch: Methods

-To prove Theorem~\ref{thm:main-ineq} we will use the following, more geometrical definition of the LC polytope, equivalent to the one in the main text.
-Here $\P_{\bm a|\bm x}$ is the set of conditional probability distributions on settings $\bm x$ and outcomes $\bm a$.

-Here $\ch$ denotes the convex hull, $\NS$ is the no-signalling polytope and $\LC_1$ ($\LC_2$) contains those correlations compatible with a causal order in which Alice 1 (2) is before Alice 2 (1), Charlie is after Alice 1 and 2 and Bob is spacelike to all parties.

-\begin{proof}[Proof of Theorem~\ref{thm:main-ineq}] Because $\LC$ is the convex hull of $\LC_1$ and $\LC_2$ and Inequality~\eqref{eq:main-ineq} is linear, it suffices to prove the inequality for the latter two polytopes individually.
-We give the proof for $\LC_1$; the case for $\LC_2$ is analogous.
+\begin{proof} [Proof of Theorem~\ref{thm:main-ineq}] Recall the definitions of $\DRF_1$ and $\DRF_2$ in Equations~\eqref{eq:LC1} and~\eqref{eq:LC2}.
+Because $\DRF$ is the convex hull of $\DRF_1$ and $\DRF_2$ and Inequality~\eqref{eq:main-ineq} is linear, it suffices to prove the inequality for the latter two polytopes individually.
+We give the proof for $\DRF_1$; the case for $\DRF_2$ is analogous.

-Suppose $p\in\LC_1$, and denote the first two terms of the inequality by $\a$:
+Suppose $p\in\DRF_1$, and denote the first two terms of the inequality by $\a$:

 Note that